-For patients unable to swallow the film-coated tablets, the tablets may be dispersed in a glass of still water or apple juice.
-The required number of tablets should be placed in the appropriate volume of beverage (approximately 50 ml for a 100 mg tablet, 100 ml for a 200 mg tablet, 150 ml for a 300 mg tablet and 200 ml for a 400 mg tablet) and stirred with a spoon.
+For patients unable to swallow the film-coated tablets, the tablets may be dispersed in a glass of mineral water or apple juice.
+The required number of tablets should be placed in the appropriate volume of beverage (approximately 50 ml for a 100 mg tablet, and 200 ml for a 400 mg tablet) and stirred with a spoon.
 The suspension should be administered immediately after complete disintegration of the tablet(s).